How Can We Help You Or Your Loved One?

 Traditional optometrists answer the questions, “Can you see clearly?” and “Are your eyes healthy?” but eyesight is only one small part of vision.
-At the Mind-Eye Connection we treat beyond that because some patients need a more comprehensive evaluation of symptoms that might seem unrelated to the eyes.
+At the Mind-Eye Institute we treat beyond that because some patients need a more comprehensive evaluation of symptoms that might seem unrelated to the eyes.

 To that end, we provide 2 distinct levels of care:

 1. Developing Mind-Eye Connections:

 – Can you efficiently see with ease and comfort?